Student-centric advice and objective recommendations

 When it comes to Early Action and Early Decision, however, it is a different story.
 Generally, applying Early Decision does help your chances of admission by showing your devotion to the school and ensuring that you will attend if accepted.

 The consensus is less general when it comes to Early Action.
 Some argue that it helps admissions chances, some say it has no effect, and others even argue that it can be detrimental.
-At the end of the day, it seems like applying Early Action does not have any great advantage or disadvantage over Regular Decision.
-The main difference lies in the fact that you will get a decision back quicker from the college.
+At the end of the day, it seems like applying Early Action doesn’t have any great advantage or disadvantage over Regular Decision, except you’ll get a decision back quicker from the college.

 Can I apply for a college past the deadline?